SvenBudig/versuch501/LAB-phase1.md

 **What you should see:**
 - ❌ Source code: Hardcoded secrets, SQL injection
+- ❌ Dependencies: Vulnerable Flask 2.0.1 (CVE-2023-30861)
-- ❌ Containers: Outdated base image, running as root
+- ❌ Dockerfile: Running as root (HIGH), missing HEALTHCHECK (LOW)
-- ❌ IaC: Public S3 bucket, SSH from 0.0.0.0/0
+- ❌ IaC: 6 failures (4 S3 public access, 1 SSH from 0.0.0.0/0, 1 unattached security group)
-- ❌ K8s: Privileged mode, running as root
+- ❌ K8s: 3 HIGH (privileged mode, running as root, read-only filesystem)
+- ❌ Image: 907 vulnerabilities (56 CRITICAL, 851 HIGH) in Python 3.8 base image (~3900 total if including all severities)

 **Questions to Consider:**
 - Which vulnerabilities are most critical?